cafebazaar/BazaarPay/README.md

 ### Requirements

 - The SDK requires Android 4.2 (API level 17) or higher.
 - You need a *Checkout Token* before starting a payment.
-Check out [this]() documentation on how to get one.
+It is a unique identifier that provides essential payment information.
+Check out [this]() documentation on how to generate one.

 ## Setup